-Similar to many countries, the UK market access environment is undergoing constant change.
-This service provides an up to date and constantly evolving description of the environment, structures, processes and news relating to pricing, reimbursement and policy in the four nations of the United Kingdom (England, Scotland, Wales and Northern Ireland).
+As in many countries, the UK market access environment is undergoing constant change.
+The MAP Online UK service provides an up to date and constantly evolving description of the environment, structures, processes and news relating to pricing, reimbursement and policy in the four nations of the United Kingdom (England, Scotland, Wales and Northern Ireland).

-- investigation or modification of human anatomy or of human physiological process; which does not achieve it’s principle intended action by pharmaceutical means, but which may be assisted in it’s functioning by such means
+- Investigation or modification of human anatomy or of human physiological processes, where its principal intended action is not achieved by pharmaceutical means (but which may be assisted in its functioning by such means)

-Equipment: Products that are not medical devices but are used in Health and Social Care settings by clients or users (e.g. chair lifts, blood tissue storage systems, fluid warming cabinets and some disinfecting and sterilizing equipment).
+Equipment: Products that are not medical devices but are used in health and social care settings either by providers or users (e.g. chair lifts, blood tissue storage systems, fluid warming cabinets and some disinfecting and sterilising equipment).

 MAP Tag Cloud

 Use the word cloud below to search for common topics – the larger the font, the more frequently it occurs.